 My PhD research was on how camouflage patterns interfere with motion perception, and in particular whether certain types of high contrast patterning (such as stripes or zigzags) can affect speed or direction perception.
 This idea has been termed ‘motion dazzle’ and it has been hypothesised that it may explain some of the striking patterning seen in many animals, including zebras and many snakes, fish and insects.
-The interaction of patterning and motion also has implications for human camouflage design & our general understanding of how we perceive moving objects.
-I have conducted experiments using human participants and a variety of psychophysical techniques, including eye tracking and modelling.

 In collaboration with Dr Laura Kelley and Foam Kernow, I have been involved in setting up The Dazzle Bug Game, an online citizen science game aimed at finding out what makes a moving target difficult to catch.